 - Design: Test cases/scripts are generated in this stage, and it is based on software requirement documents.

 - Test Execution: Prepared test Cases are executed in this stage.
-Bugs if any are fixed and re-tested.
+Bugs, if any, are fixed and re-tested.

 Types of Black Box Testing

-Black box testing is consists of various types, so let's discuss the types of Black Box Testing in brief:
+Black box testing consists of various types, so let's discuss the types of Black Box Testing in brief:

 - Functional testing: It is related to all functional requirements of the system, and it is done by software testers.